adaapp/sqa-nov-2021-team5/documents/files/README.md

 ## Test Plan

 This pdf contains our test plan for the project.
-It features our project scope, quality objectives, test approach, roles and responsibilityies, our test strategy, and recourses and environment needs and our test schedule.
+It features our project scope, quality objectives, test approach, roles and responsibilities, our test strategy, and recourses and environment needs and our test schedule.

 ## UI Design Document